 - Flip each pancake when several bubbles have formed on the surface, and cook through.

 - Enjoy warm!
-(And if you're feeling really decadent, add a bit of butter and some syrup!)
+(And if you're feeling really decadent, add a pat of butter or margerine and some syrup!)